 DRV.DISMODE Disable mode.
 Consult the AKD User Guide for configuring this parameter.
 0 Disable axis immediately, if velocity drops below threshold brake is closed.
-1 Use dynamic brake, if velocity drops below threshold brake is closed.
 2 Use active disable to disable drive, if velocity drops below threshold brake is closed.
-3 Use active stop drive and activate dynamic brake afterwards.

-In all cases, the holding brake is applied if velocity drops below the threshold.
+In all cases, the holding brake is applied if velocity drops below the threshold (CS.VTHRESH).